Dick Emery

 Two families and their children are rivals in a forthcoming race for do-it-yourself boat builders.
 (7 episodes, each 14-21 minutes.)

-Charlie Tully and womanising Reggie Peek con two rich Italians out of £500,000 but during their flight out Charlie is arrested for coning an American and a dog.
-Reggie stores the money in a Swiss Bank and after Charlie is released is about to tell him which Bank when he is killed by Sid Sabbath's gang whose girlfriend Reggie had an affair with.
-The only lead is four tattoos that is on the girls Reggie had affairs with while Charlie was in jail.
-But Sabbath is on Charlie's trail to kill him and the Italians contract the mob - to find the money and then kill him.....
+Charlie Tully and womanising Reggie Peek con two rich Italians out of £500,000, but during their flight out, Charlie is arrested for scamming an American and a dog.
+Reggie stores the money in a Swiss bank and after Charlie is released, is about to tell him where...when he is suddenly killed by Sid Sabbath's gang, whose girlfriend was dating the (now) deceased!
+The only leads are four tattoos on the girls Reggie had affairs with while Charlie was in jail, but Sabbath is on Charlie's trail, and the tricked Italians have contracted the mob - to find the money, and then kill him...

-A Taste of Money A Taste of Money (1960) Character: N/A
+A Taste of Money A Taste of Money (1960) Character: Morrissey

 An elderly spinster plans a perfect robbery in Soho.